Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![View downstream of Little Falls 2025-08-12 18:37:35](./attachments/202508121837-000.jpeg "View downstream of Little Falls 2025-08-12 18:37:35")
 ![Royce with dinner at downstream end of Little Falls 2025-08-12 18:37:39](./attachments/202508121837-001.jpeg "Royce with dinner at downstream end of Little Falls 2025-08-12 18:37:39")

-### 2025-08-12T21:14:03-05:00 (48.31543, -91.11356) 1365 feet Day 7: Camp near Koko Falls, off the portage
+### 2025-08-12T21:14:03-05:00 (48.31543, -91.11356) 1365 feet

+It was getting dark, so we made camp on a marginal site near Koko Falls, just off the portage.

 We've been the tent for a few minutes.
+If only we've been here a few tens of minutes earlier so we could've done things like our brush teeth.

 Another party was camped across the river from the start of the portage.

-It was getting dark, so we took this marginal tent site off the trail, right by the falls.
-If only we've been here a few tens of minutes earlier so we could've done things like our brush teeth.

 We saw two groups of three canoes each.
 One on Saganons and the other leaving the river.